 - Prepare a well-draining soil mix containing sphagnum moss, perlite, orchid bark, and compost.

-- Alternatively, mix 3-parts of Miracle-Gro potting soil with 1-part perlite.
+- Alternatively, mix 3 parts of Miracle-Gro soil with 1-part perlite.

 - Use potting soil for Monstera Plant.

 - Feed your plant with balanced All-Purpose Fertilizer (20-20-20) once a month in the growing season.

 - Alternatively, apply slow-release granular fertilizer thrice a year.

 - In addition, including compost will add organic matter to your fertilizer, making it nutrient-rich.

 A discolored leaf indicates a malnourished plant and stunted growth means a chemical-stressed plant.

 - Avoid overwatering your plant to discourage moisture-stressed plants.

 - Regularly inspect the underside of leaves for pests like aphids, spider mites, and mealybugs.

 - Apply insecticidal soap, Neem oil, or mild insecticide to remove pests.